nervosnetwork/ckb/rpc/README.md

     If this number is too high, it indicates that block download has stuck at some block.

+### Type `Timestamp`

+The Unix timestamp in milliseconds (1 second is 1000 milliseconds).

+For example, 1588233578000 is Thu, 30 Apr 2020 07:59:38 +0000

+This is a 64-bit unsigned integer type encoded as the 0x-prefixed hex string in JSON.
+See examples of [Uint64](type.Uint64.html#examples).

 ### Type `Transaction`
 The transaction.